yoctoproject/poky/documentation/ref-manual/classes.rst

 -  ``dev-so:`` Checks that the ``.so`` symbolic links are in the ``-dev`` package and not in any of the other packages.
 In general, these symlinks are only useful for development purposes.
 Thus, the ``-dev`` package is the correct location for them.
-Some very rare cases do exist for dynamically loaded modules where these symlinks are needed instead in the main package.
+In very rare cases, such as dynamically loaded modules, these symlinks are needed instead in the main package.

 -  ``file-rdeps:`` Checks that file-level dependencies identified by